venix756/tg-message-beautifier/README.md

-# Message Beautifier Bot
+# tg-message-beautifier

-The Message Beautifier Bot is a simple Telegram bot that beautifies messages by adding a start and end tag to the text.
+The tg-message-beatufier is a simple script that beautifies messages by adding a start and end tag to the text.
 It uses the Telethon library to interact with the Telegram API.

 ## Prerequisites